kang-cao-corgi/coj/notes.md

 - the law: by obeying one is righteous (the righteous)
 - JX: fulfilled the law (the righteousness of God)
-- faith: justified (called righteous)
+- faith: justified (called "righteous")

 ---